Direct Trusted Agents

 - Prepares your organization for implementing secure communications in support of Meaningful Use requirements by ONC including secure, scalable, standards-based ways for participants to send authenticated, encrypted health information directly to known, trusted recipients over the internet.

-We recognize the unique business and technical requirements of this niche and have developed three distinct accreditation programs that interested stakeholders can make application to pursue.
+We recognize the unique business and technical requirements of this niche and have developed four distinct accreditation programs that interested stakeholders can make application to pursue.
 They are:

-EHNAC HISP Privacy & Security (P&S): This program accredits the HISP for HIPAA Privacy and Security which is a mandatory requirement when an Organization is accredited for the HISP specific requirements by Direct Trust.
+EHNAC HISP Privacy & Security (P&S): This program accredits the HISP for HIPAA Privacy and Security which is a requirement when an Organization is accredited for the HISP specific requirements by Direct Trust.
 Please also see DTAAP HISP above.
-This new program will be a new initiative by Direct Trust in 2018 for all member HISPs.
+The Direct Trust DTAAP HISP program is a new initiative by Direct Trust in 2018 for all member HISPs**.

 DTAAP CA: An authority trusted by one or more users to create and assign certificates.
 The CA performs the following general functions: